bdrouvot/bdrouvot.github.io/_posts/2026-08-13-welcome-to-pg-walviz-postgresql-wal-segment-visualizer.md

 It is a read-only tool that displays a WAL segment in a local browser.

-It presents the same WAL data at three levels:

-- The segment overview displays all the WAL pages and where the record fragments are located.
-- The WAL Record Fragments panel lists the records present on the selected page.
-- The record inspector and Physical Bytes panels display the record structure and raw bytes.

-Those views are synchronized.
-For example, selecting a page in the segment overview updates the list of WAL record fragments and the physical bytes.
-Selecting a record does the same for the other views.
+The interface is split into four synchronized views.
+Selecting a page or record in one view updates the others.
 One can also go directly to a page number, record number, file offset or LSN.

 As a picture is worth a thousand words, let's have a look at it: